artefactual/atom-docs/user-manual/import-export/csv-import.rst

 Alternately, if you are using the command-line to perform your import, you can use the ``--default-parent-slug`` option in the command-line to set a default slug value, that will be used when no *qubitParentSlug* or *parentID* values have been included for the row.
-For more information, see the details in the :ref:`csv-cli-options` section below.
+For more information, see the details in the Administrator's manual on command-line CSV export:
+:ref:`csv-import-descriptions-cli`.

 Here is an example of the first few columns of a CSV file (shown in a spreadsheet application), importing a new series to an existing